stephsicilian/ArtGAN/README.md

 <br>
 This repository was used at the Pace University AI Internship Experince
 <br>
-TGenerator Adversarial Network that generates an original portriat
+Generator Adversarial Network that generates an original portriat